rahmerh/moma/README.md

 Launches the game with all mods layered on the game dir.
 Due to having to mount certain folders, this command needs to be run as su.

+## Configuration

+Moma stores configuration in a single TOML file, at `~/.config/moma/config.toml`.

+When you run `moma init`, it creates the file for you.
+You can also edit it manually to adjust paths, Proton versions, or game settings.

+See `docs/config.md` for all options.

 ## Roadmap

 ### In progress